haveno-dex/haveno-docs/docs/the-project/payment_methods/RTGS.md

 Real-Time Gross Settlement (RTGS) is an electronic funds transfer system maintained by the Reserve Bank of India.
 RTGS payment enable immediate and large remittances (minimum of 200,000 INR) by banking customers in India to transfer funds for between any two RTGS enabled bank accounts.

-**Contents:**

-- 1 Where can I find out more about RTGS?
-- 2 What countries are available for RTGS?
-- 3 What currencies are available for RTGS?
-- 4 What is the maximum trading duration for RTGS?
-- 5 What is the maximum XMR limit for an RTGS trade?
-- 6 Is RTGS a payment method that can be signed?
-- 7 How do I set up a RTGS account?
-- 8 How do I add RTGS as a payment method in Haveno?
-- 9 How do I buy XMR with my RTGS account?
-- 10 How do I sell XMR with my RTGS account?
-- 11 Are there any limits for me to be aware of when using my RTGS account?
-- 12 Are there any fees for me to be aware of when using my RTGS account?
-- 13 How does dispute resolution when trading with RTGS?

 #### Where can I find out more about RTGS?

 Here is a list of RTGS resources: